Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 Why is Unstructured Customer Feedback Harder to Define and Analyze?

-It has something to do with how it takes on a form akin to human conversation — characterized by misspellings or grammatical mistakes, or lack of punctuations, or the presence of multiple unrelated ideas, or sentiment that’s hard to pin down.
+Why is unstructured data from feedback harder to define and analyze?
+This has something to do with how it takes on a form akin to human conversation — characterized by misspellings or grammatical mistakes, or lack of punctuation, or the presence of multiple unrelated ideas, or sentiment that’s hard to pin down.

 While managing and analyzing unstructured data from customer feedback has become a growing challenge for many companies, natural language processing applications and analytical methods like text analytics and sentiment analysis can help make unstructured data more manageable and easier to understand.